mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

    b.
 Each of your Reusable Entity's methods must successfully and reliably execute using 10 Gas or less.

    c.
-If you want to submit a Reusable Entity without developing a submission for the Best Enterprise Application category, this is possible as long as someone else's Enterprise Application project uses your Reusable Entity as part of their submission.
+If you want to submit a Reusable Entity without developing a submission for the Best Enterprise Applications category, this is possible as long as someone else's Enterprise Application project uses your Reusable Entity as part of their submission.

    d.
 Reusable Entities must use NEO Persistable Classes (NPC e-dApp) Platform features; for example, Resuable Entities cannot directly call `Storage.Put()` or `Storage.Get()`.

    e.
-Reusable Entities submitted to the Best Enterprise Applications category must be submitted separately to the Developers Choice Awards: Best Reusable Entities category.
+Reusable Entities submitted as part of a Best Enterprise Applications category submission must be submitted separately to the Developers Choice Awards: Best Reusable Entities category.

+   f.
+All source code created for your submission must be [MIT Licensed](http://www.opensource.org/licenses/MIT).

-   **NOTE:** Re-use and sharing of Reusable Entities by other project submissions is encouraged.
+   g. **NOTE:** Re-use and sharing of Reusable Entities by other competition project submissions is encouraged.

 ## How to submit your Enterprise Application and/or Reusable Entityies